MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 > [!NOTE]
 > At this time, you can't receive a call in Dynamics 365 Guides from a Teams or Dynamics 365 Remote Assist user.
 You must initiate the call from Dynamics 365 Guides.

-### Start a one-to-one call with a contact in your organization
+### Start a one-to-one call with a Teams contact in your organization

 1. Look at the palm of your hand to open the Main menu, and then select the **Communications** button.